jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/MadeupTameLamb' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+<a href="https://gfycat.com/ifr/MadeupTameLamb" target="_blank" class="button small">Reader</a>

 _Here's a tidbit of an Industrial Revolution business magnate George Westinghouse.
 Among his inventions was the air brake, fridge, and electric generator.
 Westinghouse's massive company helped conquer economic anarchy.
 Credit: [Business Casual](https://www.youtube.com/watch?v=8tuXdlGBbcg)._

 Society loved the original kings for winning the "King's Peace".
 Likewise, the initial economic kings were heroes of the era of mass-production for winning the "Executive's Prosperity."
 These heroes said follow me, recognize my property rights, work (hard as hell) for my company, and we'll all be better off.

 The people did.
 The executives were correct, and society upgraded its technology very fast.
 As a result, everyone, even the factory workers, could buy new tools like lightbulbs, stoves, and telephones.

-The original leaders of the Industrial Age told a good story, and the people were player gods inside society's new factories, warehouses, and offices.
+The original leaders of the Industrial Age told a good story, and the people were happy player gods inside society's new factories, warehouses, and offices.
 Protagonists like Andrew Carnegie, Cornelius Vanderbilt, Louis B. Mayer are basically the economical versions of original warrior kings like Clovis I, Charles Martel, and Charlemagne.

 But, the Industrial Age eventually ended.

 Within a few generations, lightbulbs, stoves, and telephones were no longer new.
 Like we saw in the _Mad Men_ clip about marketing tobacco, the children of the Protagonist Executives didn't earn their spots as society's leaders.
-They didn't and couldn't invent anything new.
+They didn't and couldn't invent anything new to help society prosper in the Internet Age.

-That's when society was lead by antagonists again.
-You can still see it today in Hollywood.
+Starting in 1970 society started to be lead by antagonists again.
+You can see it today in Hollywood.
 Darth Blockbuster is another story of a fallen angel.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WarmNippyCockatiel' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+<a href="https://gfycat.com/ifr/WarmNippyCockatiel" target="_blank" class="button small">Reader</a>

 Being lead by antagonists should both worry and make you happy, Stargazer.